MatteoPM/481-Assignment/README.md

     8. In the "Description" field, type "Photography club for my friends!"\
     9. Click the button next to the "Private Club" label, enabling it\
     10. Click the "Create" button\
+    11. Click the white "Stats" button to get a feel for how statistics would appear\
+    12. Feel free to scroll through these demo graphs (not reflecting real data)\
-    11. Click the back arrow in the top left of the screen
+    13. Click the back arrow in the top left of the screen
 #
-#### 2. Logging In & Out
+#### 3. Logging In & Out
 We have several accounts enabled for this demonstration.
 We'll first walk you through signing out of the "Joseph Ballance" account and into the "Debbie Hopkins" account.

 Steps:\